-Measures of Academic Progress® (MAP®) creates a personalized assessment experience by adapting to each student’s learning level.
-You’ll have assessment data—and essential information about what each student knows and is ready to learn within 24 hours.
+Measures of Academic Progress® (MAP®) creates a personalized assessment experience by adapting to each student’s learning level—precisely measuring student progress and growth for each individual.
+You’ll have essential information about what each student knows and is ready to learn within 24 hours.

 It used to be that we talked about differentiation but we didn’t really provide a lot of time or resources or focus for that.
 MAP has given us a way to focus.
 Now teachers have a plan for how they use time for either intervening with students that need it, or providing enrichment to challenge those higher-level students.

 |STRUCTURE||Cross-grade iProviding measurement of students who perform on, above, and below grade level|